ganbuan/CyberNotebook/README.md

 + [OpenVAS](https://www.openvas.org/) - offers basic features with known vulnerabilities scanned through its database; less extensive but is beneficial for small organisations and invidivudal systems

 ### CVE
-<i>Common Vulnerabilities and Exposures (CVE)</i> is a unique identifier given to software vulnerabilities.
+*Common Vulnerabilities and Exposures (CVE)* is a unique identifier given to software vulnerabilities.
 Developed by the MITRE Corporation, these CVE numbers are published online in a database.

 E.g. CVE-2024-9374
 + CVE prefix - each CVE has "CVE" in the beginning